German hydrogen train pioneer switches to cheaper battery power

 March 23, 2023

 French Air Liquide announces it will construct an industrial-scale pilot cracker in the Port of Antwerp to convert ammonia (NH3) into hydrogen (H2).
-The new plant, scheduled to be operational by 2024, will be a crucial stepstone transporting green energy from sunny regions worldwide over the oceans This content has been archived.
-Log in or […]
+The new plant, scheduled to be operational by 2024, will be a crucial stepstone transporting green energy from sunny regions worldwide over the oceans to Europe, a key enabler of the energy […]

 Hyundai’s H2 ICE truck engine ready for mass production in 2025